code-payments/code-program-library/splitter-token/README.md

 instance, if Alice and Bob wish to use a common third party for the exchange instead of a direct transfer.
 In such cases, Alice can transfer 100 tokens to the third party, and the third party can then transfer 100 tokens to Bob.
-This is a two-step process, and the third party acts as a custodian of the funds.
+This is a two-step process, and in this case the third party acts as a custodian of the funds.

 To make the process non-custodial, we need to ensure that the third party does not have any means of stealing the funds.
-The Splitter token program can help in this regard.
+The Splitter program has been created to help in this regard.
 The third party can create a treasury account that can be used to split the transfer into two parts without being a custodian of the transfer amount.

 The high-level process is as follows: